ismail-safha/ecom_nextjs_cms/README.md

    4. implement add to cart in home page

 9. Display Cart Badge In Header Menu

    1. add cart link to header
    2. show cart items badge in header
    3. implement add to cart in home page

+10. Create Login and Register Screen use ( package react-hook-form)
+    1. create login form
+    2. create register for